-Even though Zestimates can be wildly inaccurate, your potential client might not know that.
+Even though Zestimates can be pretty inaccurate, your potential client might not know that.
 This is why getting ahead of the question and backing up your answer with data is so crucial.

 Step 4 – Start Your Preliminary CMA on Your MLS or Through Cloud CMA or Similar Software

 Once you’ve assessed the neighborhood on Google Street view, checked out the listing, and looked up the Zestimate on Zillow, the next step is to fire up your MLS or CMA Software like Cloud CMA or TouchCMA.
 These platforms take MLS data and create attractive CMAs that can be presented on tablets, viewed online, or saved as PDFs and printed out to leave behind with your home owner. .

 The idea is look for comparable listings and come up with a rough idea of the home’s value.
 You need to look at sold listings, expired listings, active listings, and pending listings that are comparable to the home.

 Unfortunately, since different MLS systems run on different backend software, we can’t run you through the exact steps you need to take in your MLS.
 Instead, we’ll walk you through some general guidelines about how to sort listings in your MLS by to find comparable homes.
 You’re looking for:

 Homes that have sold, expired, have sales pending, or been listed in the past six months